WordPress/blogger-importer/readme.txt

 * Some users have reported that their IFrames are stripped out of the post content.
 * Requests for better performance of larger transfers and tranfers of images
-* Drop the check for OpenSSL and Blogger_OAuthSignatureMethod_RSA_SHA1 is not used by any other code in the plugin and can probably just be removed.
 * Review of behavior when it re-imports, partiularly are the counts correct
 * Review using get_posts or get_comments with the appropriate parameters to get the counts and exists instead of using SQL
 * Incorrect notice, PHP Notice: The data could not be converted to UTF-8.
 You MUST have either the iconv or mbstring extension installed.
 This occurs even when Iconv is installed, could be related to Blogger reporting 0 comments